 Unfortunately, not all cat and dog breeders have the same work ethics.
-Breaches of trust, misrepresentation, and lack of decent living conditions for animals can happen, and it's always a shame.
+As a result, breaches of trust, misrepresentation, and lack of decent living conditions for animals can happen, and it's always a shame.

 How to Find Cat Breeders Near Me And How to choose a good cat breeder?